brendantipp/br_pands_project/README.md

 ![Summary Table](https://github.com/brendantipp/br_pands_project/blob/master/readme_images/summary.PNG)

-(insert the summary table here when github is back running)

 #### Findings from investigating the summary table

 We can determine that the data set contains 150 observations of the Iris Flowers Data Set.